Legoless/AuthKit/README.md

   - [Travis CI](http://travis-ci.com)
   - ...
 - Request logined user details for each service
-- Dynamic and customizable user interface for logging in
+- Dynamic and customizable user interface for logging in into each service
 - Completely extensible clients and UI

 # Contributing